chris85gillis/holbertonschool-simple_shell/README.md

 **1. execmd.c**

 This file contains the execmd function, responsible for executing a given command with its arguments using execve.
-The execmd function takes a 2D array of strings (char **argument) as input, where the first element (argument[0]) is the command to be executed, and the rest of the elements are arguments to that command.
+The execmd function takes a 2D array of strings (char **argv) as input, where the first element (argv[0]) is the command to be executed, and the rest of the elements are arguments to that command.

 **2. get_location.c**